 Maestro Stuart Malina

-In addition to his duties in Harrisburg, Maestro Malina also serves Principal Guest Conductor of the Florida Orchestra in the Tampa Bay area, where he leads several performances each season, including the popular Coffee Series.
-He is also Music Director of the Lake Placid Sinfonietta, the orchestra of the Adirondacks, where he will lead a six-week festival season each summer beginning in 2021.
+In addition to his duties in Harrisburg, Maestro Malina also serves as Music Director of the Lake Placid Sinfonietta, the orchestra of the Adirondacks, where he leads a six-week festival season each summer.
+In 2022, he was named Music Director of the Greenwich Symphony, Greenwich, CT.

 Maestro Malina made his Carnegie Hall debut in February of 2007, conducting the New York Pops in an all-Gershwin tribute including Rhapsody in Blue, which he conducted from the keyboard.
 He has performed as guest conductor with numerous orchestras in the US and internationally.
 In 2016, he conducted two concert tours of Russia, sponsored by the US Russian Embassy.
 He also performs frequently as a pianist, both as soloist and in chamber music.
 In June 2003, he won the Tony award for orchestration with Billy Joel for the musical Movin’ Out, which Malina helped create with director/choreographer Twyla Tharp.